aj47/SpeakMCPMobile/README.md

-# Inkeep Mobile
+# OpenAI Chat Mobile

-A React Native (Expo) mobile interface with voice interaction for Inkeep — talk to your Inkeep agents wherever you are, even hands‑free in the car.
-Quickly configure your tenant and environment, pick an agent, and chat by text or voice with real‑time transcription and optional text‑to‑speech playback.
+A React Native (Expo) mobile interface with voice interaction for OpenAI-compatible APIs — chat with AI models wherever you are, even hands‑free in the car.
+Quickly configure your API endpoint and model, then chat by text or voice with real‑time transcription and optional text‑to‑speech playback.

 ## Features